 - Which hours can you work?
 Would you mind working forty hours per week?

 - When are you able to start?

 Good impression is priceless

-If a candidate comes to an interview bored, does not listen to the interviewer and shows no signs of motivation, it does not matter how well or how badly he answers their questions.
-He will not get a job offer… Oppositely, if you come to an interview smiling, keep an eye contact with the interviewer, show some motivation and enthusiasm about the job and are ready to learn to make good calls, they may offer you a job, even if your answers to interview questions are far from perfect.
+If a candidate comes to an interview bored, if he does not listen to the interviewer and shows no signs of motivation, how well or how badly he answers their questions will not matter.
+He won’t get hired… Oppositely, if you come to an interview smiling, keep an eye contact with the interviewer, show some motivation and enthusiasm for the job and are ready to learn to make good phone calls, they will most likely offer you a job, even if your answers to interview questions aren’t perfect.
 Please, keep it on your mind.
 The impression you make is very important, especially when we speak about simple repetitive jobs.

 Role play exercise

 “Here is the magazine.
 You have five minutes to have a look at it.
-After that, I will play a potential client and you should try to sell it to me on the phone.”
+After that, I will play a potential client and your goal is to sell it to me on the phone.”
 “Here is lengthy survey about education.
 You should call me and convince me to fill it with you over the phone.
 Let’s start.”

-These were just two examples of potential role play variations that await on you in an interview, in every good call center.
+These were just two examples of potential role play exercises that await on you in an interview in every good call center.
 Many people are scared of doing it and I understand their reasons.
 However, in order to get a job, you should realize few things:

-- Nobody expects you to deliver a perfect product presentation or an excellent sales pitch.
-You will be trained to do these things later.
-All they want to hear is that you are not afraid to do it and can talk openly and positively about the product.
+- Nobody expects to hear from you a perfect product presentation or an excellent sales pitch.
+You will be trained to do these things later, if they hire you.
+All they want to hear is that you are not afraid to do the task and can talk openly and positively about the product.